 AML training is not new.
 Yet, FAU (Financial Analytical Office) checks frequently reveal the same errors:

-- The employee joined, started working with clients, and the training took place 'afterwards'.
+- The employee or person in a comparable position joined, started working with clients, and the training took place 'afterwards'.

 - The company provided training as a one-off years ago with no follow-ups.